Skip to Main Content

 Making your website ADA compliant starts first with an audit to reveal the violations, followed by remediation, and concluded with a verification audit.
 That cost will depend on the scale of the website and the extent of issues to be remediated.

 Baseline costs for human auditing of a website can start as low as a few thousand dollars.
-Complex ecommerce websites can reach beyond $20K.
+Basic ecommerce websites can reach into the $20K-$30K zone.
 Our approach is to be pragmatic and work with the budgets that our clients have.
 Regardless of what that amount is, start by addressing the top priority issues that impact users the most (and those that trigger lawsuits).

 This is a smart investment, so invest what you can.